withastro/docs/src/pages/en/guides/typescript.md

 ## Setup

-It is **strongly recommended** that you create a `tsconfig.json` file in your project, so that tools like Astro and VSCode know how to understand your project.
-Some features (like npm package imports) aren't fully supported in TypeScript without a `tsconfig.json` file.
+Astro starter projects include a `tsconfig.json` file in your project.
+Even if you don't write TypeScript code, this file is important so that tools like Astro and VS Code know how to understand your project.
+Some features (like npm package imports) aren't fully supported in the editor without a `tsconfig.json` file.
+If you install Astro manually, be sure to create this file yourself.

-`tsconfig.json` templates are included in Astro that you can extend from using [the `extends` setting](https://www.typescriptlang.org/tsconfig#extends).
-They can be found here: [astro/tsconfigs/base](https://github.com/withastro/astro/blob/main/packages/astro/tsconfigs/base.json), [astro/tsconfigs/strict](https://github.com/withastro/astro/blob/main/packages/astro/tsconfigs/strict.json) and [astro/tsconfigs/strictest](https://github.com/withastro/astro/blob/main/packages/astro/tsconfigs/strictest.json).
+Three extensible `tsconfig.json` templates are included in Astro: `base`, `strict`, and `strictest`.
+The `base` template enables support for modern JavaScript features and is also used as a basis for the other templates.
+We recommend using `strict` or `strictest` if you plan to write TypeScript in your project.
+You can view and compare the three template configurations at [astro/tsconfigs/](https://github.com/withastro/astro/blob/main/packages/astro/tsconfigs/).

+To inherit from one of the templates, use [the `extends` setting](https://www.typescriptlang.org/tsconfig#extends):

 ```json title="tsconfig.json"
 {